json-jh/gulp-example/README.md

 pnpm start
 ```

-- preview local browser
-  - when you open vscode, install all the recommended extension apps and make sure `Live Server` is installed.
-  - open the `index.html` file and click the `Go Live` button on the right side of the bottom status bar in vscode.
-This will launch the local server in your default browser.

 ## Now you can compose web pages using `daisyui` based on `tailwindcss` in `vsocde`.
 - You can use `tailwindcss style classes`.
 - You can use `daisyui components`.
 And you can `customize` them.